What Are High-Intent Keywords?

 Crafting specific, marked-up content for these long-tail keywords can help customers find your business at the moment of highest intent — leading to more traffic and conversions for you.

-Download The Yext Guide to Google Business Profile to discover how to claim and verify your Google Business Profile listings, leverage Google Analytics, and much more.
+Download The Yext Guide to Google My Business to discover how to claim and verify your Google My Business listings, leverage Google Analytics, and much more.

 Share this Article